Nutrition can play a vital role for people who have Thalassaemia.

 HOW DOES CALCIUM HELP?

 Osteoporosis can be an issue some people with Thalassaemia therefore calcium is a crucial component in the diet to strengthens bones and improve bone health.
-Vitamin D works alongside calcium to ensure calcium is absorbed by the body and is essential for efficient calcium utilisation by the body, therefore it is recommended to take supplements.
-For those that are lactose intolerant, there are lots of lactose free options that are still high in calcium.
+Vitamin D works alongside calcium to ensure calcium is absorbed by the body and is essential for efficient calcium utilisation by the body, for this reason, it is recommended that you take calcium supplements.
+For those people who are lactose intolerant, make sure to buy the lactose free options that are fortified with calcium.

 FOOD SOURCES OF CALCIUM?

 Foods high in calcium: Milk, cheese and other dairy products provide about half of the calcium in the UK diet.
 Bread is also an important source in the UK because most bread flour (though not whole meal) is fortified with calcium by law.
-Calcium is also provided by some green leafy vegetables such as broccoli and cabbage (but not spinach but these should be minimized as they are high in iron), fortified soya products and fish eaten with the bones such as sardines, salmon and whitebait.
+Calcium is also provided by some green leafy vegetables such as broccoli and cabbage- please note that although spinach is a good source of calcium, it is also high in iron and therefore patients following a low iron diet should have less spinach in their diet.
+Other foods such as fortified soya products and fish eaten with the bones such as sardines, salmon and whitebait all contain food sources of calcium.
 If you are lactose intolerant, lactose free foods are still high in calcium.

 WHY IS ZINC IMPORTANT FOR PEOPLE WITH THALASSAEMIA?

 Zinc, unlike iron, is not stored in the body, therefore it must be consumed as part of the diet.
-It is essential for optimal immune function, optimal growth, bone health / bone density, pubertal development and glucose homeostasis which is useful for those with diabetes.
-From research, it is found that a lot of people with Thalassaemia are deficient in Zinc and it is particularly important in patients receiving transfusions; a Zinc supplement is an option, however, please consult with your GP before intake as Zinc can affect the absorption of other nutrients.
+It is essential for optimal immune function, optimal growth, bone health / bone density, pubertal development and glucose homeostasis (balance) which is useful for those people who also have diabetes.
+Research has shown, that a lot of people with Thalassaemia are deficient in Zinc and it is particularly important in patients receiving transfusions; a Zinc supplement is an option, however, please consult with your GP before taking it as the intake of Zinc can affect the absorption of other nutrients.

 FOODS SOURCES OF ZINC?